-Substantially all of our operations are located in Newport Beach, California and San Diego, California.
+Substantially all of our operations are located in Newport Beach, California.
 Our systems and operations are vulnerable to damage and interruption from fire, flood, telecommunications failure, break-ins, earthquake and similar events.
 Our operations may also be interrupted by power disruptions, including rolling black-outs implemented in California due to power shortages.
-We do not maintain alternative power sources.
+We do not have alternative power sources in all of our locations.
 Furthermore, our security mechanisms may be inadequate to prevent security breaches to our computer systems, including from computer viruses, electronic break-ins and similar disruptions.
 Such security breaches or operational failures could expose us to liability, impair our operations, result in losses, and harm our reputation.